har5hit/PermissionHelper/README.md

 	String[] needed_permissions=new String[]{Manifest.permission.CAMERA, Manifest.permission.CALL_PHONE};

-	permissionManager.requestPermission(needed_permissions,100);
+	permissionHelper.requestPermission(needed_permissions,100);

 ```

-The android system will give the results of the request and we have to pass that to the PermissionManager to process.
+The android system will give the results of the request and we have to pass that to the PermissionHelper to process.

 ```
 @Override